 Kill Fleas Inside And Outside With Diatomaceous Earth

-Another option for eliminating fleas is to use food grade Diatomaceous Earth.
+Another option for eliminating fleas is to use food grade Diatomaceous Earth (view on Amazon).
 A lot of people swear by this method as a great natural alternative to chemical pesticides.
 One drawback is that it can be quite messy.

 Diatomaceous Earth is a powder made up of tiny fossilized organisms called diatoms.
 It works by lacerating the exoskeletons of fleas and ticks (along with various other types of insect and spider).
 It then goes on to kill the insect by dehydration.